neondatabase/website/content/docs/introduction/support.md

 ## Join the community

-All Neon users can join the Neon community forum to ask questions or see what others are doing with Neon.
+All Neon users can join the [Neon Discord Server](https://neon.tech/discord) or [Neon Discourse Community](https://community.neon.tech/) to ask questions or see what others are doing with Neon.

 <CommunityBanner>Neon Discourse Community</CommunityBanner>